Weak disorder in the stochastic mean-field model of distance II: Acknowledgements

-\paragraph{Acknowledgments.} The research of SB is supported by a UNC Research council grant.
-SB would also like to thank the hospitality of {\sc Eurandom} where part of this work was done.
+The research of SB is supported by a UNC Research Council grant and Junior Faculty Development award and NSF-DMS Grant 1105581.
+SB would also like to thank the hospitality of \textsc{Eurandom} where part of this work was done.
 The work of RvdH is supported in part by Netherlands Organization for Scientific Research (NWO).
+We thank Maren Eckhoff for carefully proofreading the paper.